About

 Historica's Mission

 Historica's mission is to create and continuously replenish an objective, interdisciplinary, decentralized, and AI-based information model of human history, serving science, education, culture, and entertainment.
+This includes developing advanced AI driven tools used in historical research and digital humanities, connecting historical datasets with different forms of historical data visualization.
+Through the integration of artificial intelligence in history, Historica works to unify diverse sources and methods into a coherent and accessible model of the past.

 Principles of Historica